How to Make Sourdough Starter

 - You can successfully FREEZE sourdough starter by adding twice the flour at a regular feeding and then wrapping tightly in plastic wrap.
 Freeze for up to 3 months.
 Allow to thaw at room temperature and rest in a container for several days to wake it up.
 Then, feed as directed.

 This easy sourdough starter recipe can be used in so many recipes and I love the easiest ever sourdough bread recipe.
-If you don’t want for your starter to grow and you have actual yeast in your house, you may want to try this easy Brioche Bread recipe or our favorite White Bread.
+If you don’t want to wait for your starter to grow and you have actual yeast in your house, you may want to try this easy Brioche Bread recipe or our favorite White Bread.
 Both have been on repeat for the past several weeks.

 You could also use this starter as a substitute for yeast in these easy Brioche Buns to give them a tangy flavor that’s so not common in a buttery brioche.